Industry & Code

 What this means for you as a homeowner

-If you're early in design and want to understand how Step 5 will shape the choices you'll make over the next year, reach out.
-We'll walk you through what the envelope, mechanical, and finish decisions look like at this performance level, and where the homeowner has flexibility.
+If you're early in design and want to understand how Step 3 + EL-4 — and the path toward Step 5 — will shape the choices you'll make over the next year, reach out.
+We'll walk you through what the envelope, mechanical, and finish decisions look like at each performance level, and where the homeowner has flexibility.
 For the broader context on what changes in the construction process when performance is measured, why we don't believe in builder-grade and materials that age beautifully cover the durability side of the same conversation.

 Related on the Journal